Free Consultation

 Commercial Driver’s License (CDL):

-· A Commercial Driver’s License (CDL) is a professional license that certifies the holder of the license has satisfied the minimum requirements of a state to drive large commercial vehicles and buses on public roadways.
-There are different classes of CDLs; each with different knowledge and skill requirements.
+A Commercial Driver’s License (CDL) is a professional license that certifies the holder of the license has satisfied the minimum requirements of a state to drive large commercial vehicles and buses on public roadways.

 Commercial Motor Vehicle:

-· A Commercial Motor Vehicle is any vehicle used to transport goods or passengers for the profit
+A Commercial Motor Vehicle is any vehicle used to transport goods or passengers for profit.

 Comparative Negligence: